-(Technically, there is always only one IVirtualBox object, which is shared between all sessions and clients, as it is a COM singleton.
-However, each session receives its own managed object reference to it.
-The ISession object, however, is created and destroyed for each session.)
+(Technically, there is always only one IVirtualBox object, which is shared between all websessions and clients, as it is a COM singleton.
+However, each session receives its own managed object reference to it.)

 2. Whenever a web service clients invokes an operation whose COM implementation creates COM objects.